Bardia-Mandegar/DSD-Project/Readme.md

 # Parking Controller

-Our Project is a Verilog Module to Control a Parking for entry and leave.
+Our Project is a Verilog Module to Control a Parking for Entry and Leave.

 ## Tools